An agent that adapts to you

 You grow it from a chat input

 Möbius starts as almost nothing, a chat on one side and an empty canvas on the other.
-No file upload, no scheduled jobs panel, no notifications button.
-What makes that interesting is that the agent can rewrite the thing it runs inside.
-So you grow it.
+Because the agent can rewrite the thing it runs inside, you grow it from there.
+File upload and scheduled jobs have to be added; so does the notifications button.
 Ask for file upload and it builds file upload.
-Ask for a new look and it restyles itself.
 Ask for an app and one appears on the canvas.
-The shell you end up with is the one you talked into being.
+You end up with the shell you asked for.

-Here is one of those moments, end to end.
+One of those moments looked like this, end to end.
 I sent a deliberately ordinary prompt.
 “I’d like to send files and images along with my messages, pictures of stuff I want to talk about, the occasional document.
 Can you add file upload to the chat?”
-One conversation later there was a backend route, message storage, drag-and-drop, and image rendering, none of which existed when I asked.
+One conversation later the agent had added a backend route, message storage, drag-and-drop, and image rendering.

-The same power cuts both ways.
+The same power works against you too.
 Tell the agent to delete an app and it deletes it.
 Tell it to rip out a feature and the feature is gone.
-You can repaint the shell until the composer is hidden, restructure the navigation until the drawer is unreachable, paint yourself into a corner.
-That is not a flaw.
-It is the point.
-An interface you can grow in any direction is, by construction, an interface you can also break.
+You can repaint the shell until the composer is hidden or restructure the navigation until the drawer is unreachable.
+Anything you can build, you can also break.

 Why I built this

 Most software asks you to adapt to it.
-AI assistants make this worse with time: preferences leak between tasks, memory accumulates in the wrong places, the thing that was helpful yesterday becomes an invisible constraint today.
-The model in front of you is usually capable of writing the tool you want, but the product around it can only talk about the tool.
-You ask for a workflow and get advice.
-You describe a tool and get a mockup, a snippet, or a plan.
-The assistant stays on one side of the glass.
+Over time, AI assistants make this worse.
+Preferences leak between tasks, memory accumulates in the wrong places, and the thing that was helpful yesterday becomes an invisible constraint today.
+The model in front of you can usually write the tool you want, but the product around it stops at talking about it.
+Ask for a workflow and you get advice; describe a tool and you get a mockup or a plan.
+It never crosses over into building the thing.

-The premise of Möbius is to put it on the other side, to shorten the distance between wanting, making, using, and correcting until they happen in one place.
-Requests become software, software becomes context, the next request lands somewhere sharper.
+Möbius puts the assistant inside the product.
+Asking for a tool, using it, and correcting it happen in one place.
 The platform has to be editable for that to work.
-If the agent can only talk about the work, you still have to carry the system in your head.
+If the agent stops at describing the work, you still have to carry the system in your head.

 How it works

-The most obvious adaptive surface is the apps the agent builds.
-The interesting surface is everything around them, and it splits along a useful axis: capabilities (general features like file upload or notifications, candidates for upstreaming so the next install inherits them) and presentation (your theme, layout, fonts, which live only on your volume and stay yours).
-The harness treats those two stacks differently.
+Apps are the obvious adaptive surface.
+The surrounding shell matters too, and the harness separates capabilities (general features like file upload or notifications, candidates for upstreaming so the next install inherits them) from presentation (your theme, layout, fonts, which stay confined to your volume and stay yours).

-Walk through that file-upload chat from the top.
-The order is the point.
+Walk through that file-upload chat from the top, in order.

 Top of the chat just after sending the prompt.
 The agent's reply: 'Before I propose anything, let me check a couple of things, I want to know what's actually possible before committing to an approach.'
 Then a stack of tool calls reading chats.py, chats_stream.py, and ChatView.jsx. ask for file upload